-Update: I removed most of the freelancing and blogging related posts from this site because I have nothing new to add to what’s already out there.
+Update: I removed most of the freelancing and blogging focused posts from this site unless it’s to discuss a larger productivity and motivation topic.
 However, this post is one that a lot of readers have found helpful, so I left it here. 🙂 Cheers!

 Another #myfirsthustledollar series post my friends.

-In this series, I ask peeps how they made their first independent dollar because often the first one is the hardest.
+In this series, I ask peeps how they made their first independent dollar.

 Our mission here is to demystify the whole thing.